raspberrypilearning/make-crumble-sparkle-creature/en/step_4.md

-## Coding two Sparkles
+## How to program two Sparkles

-Let's start with a really simple two Sparkle code.
+Start with a really simple program for two Sparkles.

 --- task ---

-Open the Crumble software on your computer and click the play button just to check that the computer and Crumble are talking to each other.
+Open the Crumble software on your computer, and click the play button to check that the computer and Crumble are talking to each other.

-You should get the message "programming successful".
+At the top of the window, you should see the message **Programming successful**.

 ![Crumble successfully connected message](images/progSuccess.png)

-From the `Basic`{:class="crumblebasic"} palette, grab the `program start`{:class="crumblebasic"} block that starts every bit of Crumble code.
+From the `Basic`{:class="crumblebasic"} blocks menu, grab the `program start`{:class="crumblebasic"} block that starts every bit of Crumble code.

 ![Crumble program start block](images/progStart.png)